-The following table includes certain information about the Company's equity compensation plans as of December 31, 2010:
+The following table includes certain information about the Company's equity compensation plans as of December 31, 2011:

-Equity Compensation Plan Information
+Equity Compensation Plan Information at December 31, 2011

-Dien estatus (a) Number of securities to be issued upon exercise of outstanding options, (b) Weighted-average exercise price of outstanding options, Plan category warrants and rights warrants and rights column (a)) Equity compensation plans approved by security holders (1) 1,057,750 \$ 20.26 349,696 Equity compensation plans not approved by security holders (2) 172,043 10.39 (3) Total 1,229,793 \$ 18.88 349,696
+(c) Number of securities remaining available for (b) future issuance under (a) Weighted average Number of securities to equity compensation plans (excluding exercise price of be issued upon exercise of outstanding options, outstanding options, securities reflected in Plan category warrants and rights warrants and rights(3) column (a)) Equity compensation plans approved by security holders(1) 1,158,000 20.00 386,500 Equity compensation plans not approved by security holders(2) 170,776 10.40 18.75 386,500 Total 1,328,776

-The shareholder approved plan is the 2001 LTIP.
-A total of 1,537,500 shares of common stock have been authorized for issuance under the plan.
-As of December 31, 2010, 25,000 shares of unvested restricted stock and options to acquire 1,056,250 shares were outstanding.
-On January 18, 2011 the Board awarded a total of 42,000 shares of restricted stock and options to acquire 170,000 shares, leaving 137,696 shares remaining for issuance under the 2001 LTIP.
-Following the awards on January 18, 2011, the number of shares to be issued upon exercise was 1,269,750 at a weighted average exercise price of \$19.80 with a weighted average remaining term of 6 years.
-Upon the approval of the 2011 LTIP, no further grants or awards will be made under the 2001 LTIP.

-- As of December 31, 2010, there were four equity compensation plans that were not approved by our shareholders: - In connection with its merger with Renasant Bancshares, Inc., we assumed the Renasant Bancshares, Inc. Stock Option Plan, under which options to purchase an aggregate of 1,675 shares of our common stock remain outstanding as of December 31, 2010; no additional options or other forms of equity incentives will be granted or awarded under the plan. - In connection with its merger with Heritage, we assumed the Heritage Financial Holding Corporation Incentive Stock Compensation Plan, under which options to purchase an aggregate of 13,200 shares of our common stock remained outstanding as of December 31, 2010; no additional options or other forms of equity incentives will be granted or awarded under the plan. - In connection with its merger with Capital, we assumed the Capital 2001 Stock Option Plan, under which options to purchase an aggregate of 157,168 shares of our common stock remained outstanding as of December 31, 2010; no additional options or other forms of equity incentives will be granted or awarded under the plan. - One of our deferred compensation plans provides that deferred amounts are invested in units representing shares of our common stock.
-At the end of each participant's deferral period, the units are distributed in the form of common stock.
-Units are allocated to each participant's account based on quarterly average market price.
-An aggregate of 167,500 shares of common stock is authorized for issuance under the plan.
-Units representing an aggregate of 148,748 shares of our common stock have been credited to participant accounts. - The weighted average exercise price does not take into account awards under the Company's deferred compensation plans.
+- (1) As of December 31, 2011, there were two shareholder-approved equity compensation plans: - The first shareholder approved plan is the 2001 LTIP, which expired by its terms on October 8, 2011.
+On its expiration date, a total of 1,537,500 shares of common stock had been authorized for issuance under the plan.
+At December 31, 2011, options to acquire 1,181,534 shares were outstanding.
+No further grants or awards can be made under the 2001 LTIP. - At the 2011 annual meeting of shareholders held on April 9, 2011, our shareholders approved the 2011 LTIP.
+A total of 600,000 shares of common stock have been reserved for grant, award or issuance under the 2011 LTIP On January 17, 2012 the Board made its first awards under the 2011 LTIP, consisting of an award of a total of 41,500 shares of restricted stock and options to acquire 172,000 shares, leaving 386,500 shares remaining for issuance under the 2011 LTIP.
+Options outstanding under the 2011 LTIP have an exercise price of \$14.96 with a remaining term of 10 years. - (2) As of December 31, 2011, there were four equity compensation plans that were not approved by our shareholders: - In connection with the merger with Renasant Bancshares, Inc., we assumed the Renasant Bancshares, Inc. Stock Option Plan, under which options to purchase an aggregate of 1,675 shares of our common stock remain outstanding as of December 31, 2011; no additional options or other forms of equity incentives will be granted or awarded under the plan. - In connection with the merger with Heritage, we assumed the Heritage Financial Holding Corporation Incentive Stock Compensation Plan, under which options to purchase an aggregate of 13,200 shares of our common stock remained outstanding as of December 31, 2011; no additional options or other forms of equity incentives will be granted or awarded under the plan. - In connection with the merger with Capital, we assumed the Capital 2001 Stock Option Plan, under which options to purchase an aggregate of 155,901 shares of our common stock remained outstanding as of December 31, 2011; no additional options or other forms of equity incentives will be granted or awarded under the plan. - The DSU Plan is described in the CD&A section under the heading "How are perquisites and retirement plans integrated into our compensation program?".
+An aggregate of 317,500 shares of common stock is authorized for issuance under the plan.
+Units representing an aggregate of 166,098 shares of our common stock have been credited to participant accounts. - The weighted average exercise price does not take into account awards under the Company's deferred compensation plans.